 A Custom Domain is a domain name (www.mybrand.com) you independently buy from a 3rd party domain registrar.
 They cost on average $10-$15 a year, depending on the seller and estimated domain name value.

 Make sure you have purchased a domain name from a registrar and you have

 Here are a few examples of domain registrars:

 Once you have a custom domain purchased, follow the steps below to set it up on Campsite.

 - Go to your settings page or directly to the domain page

 Click on the 'Domains and Urls' link in the sidebar

-- If you haven't already, set a custom campsite subdomain
+If you haven't already, set a subdomain for your profile.
+This is a

 Adding DNS Records